modus-continens/docs/src/introduction.md

 ### Library

-Modus provides a library of helper predicates to manipulate common data formats.
+Modus provides a library of helper predicates to manipulate common data formats (versions, paths, images, etc).
 For example, the second rule above can be re-written using the predicate `semver_geq` that implements the greater or equal comparision operator for versions:

 ```
 python(python_version, "ubuntu", distr_version) :-